Pricing Your Home to Sell: Let Market Trends Guide You

 You overvalue certain renovations

 It may come as a surprise, but not all home renovations have a positive ROI.
-In fact, Remodeling Magazine reported that the average payback for 22 common professional remodeling projects in 150 major U.S. markets was only about 62% in 2022.
-That means your renovations likely won’t translate into a dollar-for-dollar increase in home value.
-So, if your bathroom remodel cost about $27,000, you may see a resale value of just about $16,000.
+In fact, Remodeling Magazine reported in its 2024 Cost vs. Value Report that nine out of 10 remodeling projects with the highest ROI were exterior improvements, such as replacing the garage door, while interior projects retained a lesser return.
+That means certain renovations likely won’t translate into a dollar-for-dollar increase in home value.
+For example, if your bathroom remodel costs about $25,000, you may see a resale value of just about $18,500, for an ROI of about 74%.

 You put emotions over logic